insilichem/ommprotocol/README.md

     ommprotocol <inputfile.yaml>

 All input configuration is done through YAML files.
-Some examples are included in `examples` folder; parameters should be self-explaining.
+A couple of sample inputs are included in `examples` folder; parameters should be self-explaining.

-There's two main parts in these files: the global parameters, which are common for all stages, and the `stages` section, which lists all the stages to be simulated in the requested order.
-Each stage can override one or more global parameter, if needed.
+There's two main parts in these files:

+* Top-level parameters: listed in next section, they are common for all stages
+* `stages`: Contains a list with all the stages to be simulated in the requested order.
+Each stage can override one or more global parameter(s), if needed.

 Available parameters